Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

    - Update export and filtering logic to handle the full status lifecycle.
 5. **Incremental Enhancements**
    - Persist `display_color` and label information when adding layers.
-   - Add update-status dropdown in the annotation view.
+   - ~~Add update-status dropdown in the annotation view.~~ Implemented as Ready/Skip toggle switches.
    - Improve error handling and autosave of `ActiveImageState` to prevent data loss.